 Working with a Local Organization:

-Students will choose one or more non-profit organizations in Chiang Mai with which to engage in service learning for a minimum of 15 hours per week.
+Students will choose one or more local organizations in Chiang Mai with which to engage in service learning for a minimum of 15 hours per week.

-This program will avail itself of the richness of Thai culture and work to integrate students into the local community by engaging in service-learning projects with non-profit organizations related to:
+This HoT program will avail itself of the richness of Thai culture and work to integrate students into the local community by engaging in service-learning projects with local organizations (in no particular order):

 Attending group excursions/field trips: